 Her workshops have been presented to an extraordinarily wide array of audiences including military academies, prison systems, medical schools, and extensive mental health and addiction programs.
 Claudia has extensive multi-cultural experiences working with agencies and audiences in Mexico, Japan, Brazil, Australia, Scotland, Iceland, Germany, England and Canada.
 Many of her books and videos have been translated and published abroad.

-She is the recipient of a number of National awards including the Marty Mann Award, the SECAD Award, the National Council on Alcohol and Drug Addiction Educator of the Year, the Distinguished Alumni Award from the University of Washington School of Social Work, and the Conway Hunter Award for excellence in the field of addiction.
+She is the recipient of a number of national awards including the Marty Mann Award, the SECAD Award, the National Council on Alcohol and Drug Addiction Educator of the Year Award, the Distinguished Alumni Award from the University of Washington School of Social Work, the Robert Rehmar Addiction Professional Award, the Father Martin Professional Excellence Award, the NAADAC Lifetime Achievement Award, the American Society of Addiction Medicine Media Award, and the Conway Hunter Award for excellence in the field of addiction.
 She has written articles for many professional magazines and journals, among them Paradigm, Recovery Today, Counselor Magazine, and has appeared on national television and radio programs.